-We have two stock plans: our 2008 Stock Plan and our 2012 Equity Incentive Plan (the "2012 Plan").
-The 2012 Plan is the only active stock plan.
-The purpose of the 2008 Stock Plan was, and of the 2012 Plan is, to provide incentive to employees, directors, and consultants of Globus.
+We have three stock plans: our 2008 Stock Plan, our 2012 Equity Incentive Plan (the "2012 Plan"), and our 2021 Equity Incentive Plan (the "2021 Plan").
+The 2021 Plan is the only active stock plan.
+The purpose of the 2008 and 2012 Stock Plans was, and of the 2021 Plan is, to provide incentive to employees, directors, and consultants of Globus.
 The Plans are administered by the Board of Directors of Globus (the "Board") or its delegates.
 The number, type of option, exercise price, and vesting terms are determined by the Board or its delegates in accordance with the terms of the Plans.
 The options granted expire on a date specified by the Board, which is generally not more than ten years from the grant date.
 Options granted to employees generally vest in varying installments over a four-year period.

 The 2012 Plan was approved by our Board in March 2012, and by our stockholders in June 2012.
-Under the 2012 Plan, the aggregate number of shares of Class A Common stock that may be issued subject to options and other awards is equal to the sum of (i) 3,076,923 shares, (ii) any shares available for issuance under the 2008 Plan as of March 13, 2012, (iii) any shares underlying awards outstanding under the 2008 Plan as of March 13, 2012 that, on or after that date, are forfeited, terminated, expired or lapse for any reason, or are settled for cash without delivery of shares and (iv) starting January 1, 2013, an annual increase in the number of shares available under the 2012 Plan equal to up to 3% of the number of shares of our common and preferred stock outstanding at the end of the previous year, as determined by our Board.
-The number of shares that may be issued or transferred pursuant to incentive stock options under the 2012 Plan is limited to 10,769,230 shares.
-The shares of Class A Common stock covered by the 2012 Plan include authorized but unissued shares, treasury shares or shares of common stock purchased on the open market.
+Under the 2012 Plan, the aggregate number of shares of Class A Common stock that were able to be issued subject to options and other awards is equal to the sum of (i) 3,076,923 shares, (ii) any shares available for issuance under the 2008 Plan as of March 13, 2012, (iii) any shares underlying awards outstanding under the 2008 Plan as of March 13, 2012 that, on or after that date, are forfeited, terminated, expired or lapse for any reason, or are settled for cash without delivery of shares and (iv) starting January 1, 2013, an annual increase in the number of shares available under the 2012 Plan equal to up to 3% of the number of shares of our common and preferred stock outstanding at the end of the previous year, as determined by our Board.
+The number of shares that were able to be issued or transferred pursuant to incentive stock options under the 2012 Plan was limited to 10,769,230 shares.
+The shares of Class A Common stock covered by the 2012 Plan included authorized but unissued shares, treasury shares or shares of common stock purchased on the open market.